Skip to main content

 returns the original color (unmodified color argument)

-Returns picking highlight color if the pixel belongs to currently selected model, otherwise returns its argument unmodified.
+Returns the highlight color blend when the current fragment matches highlightedObjectColor, otherwise returns its argument unmodified.

 picking_filterPickingColor()